muskit/obsidian-class-notes/Fa2023/CPSC 449 (Backend Engineering)/Day 8.md

 De-normalization may be required if **performance** becomes an issue (rare occurrence)

 **Non-relational**
+Depending on the NoSQL type...
+- data is stored de-normalized
-- will always de-normalize; not all queries can be implemented efficiently
+	- not all queries can be implemented efficiently
 	- design around access patterns
+- no joins
-- no joins; must try to retrieve all relevant information in a single query
+	- must try to retrieve all relevant information in a single query